Following Franz Kafka in Prague: the places he lived and worked

 Kafka house close to Astronomical Clock in Prague

-Kafka’s house close to the Astronomical Clock in Prague
+Kafka’s house is close to the Astronomical Clock in Prague

 It’s hard to find a more prime location in the city.
 The days of Franz Kafka in Prague were marked by the locations he inhabited.
-This specific apartment enjoys a strategic position in the heart of the Old Town of Prague.
-The Oppelt House is straight at the square and close to…everything.
+This apartment enjoys a strategic location in the heart of Prague’s Old Town.
+The Oppelt House is situated right at the square and close to everything.

 The Franz Kafka Square in Prague